 The Future of Smartphones – Is It Here Already?

 Let’s face it, the future is here.
 With Apple’s FaceID technology, it’s become all about the camera.
-Apple’s closely-guarded technology projects 30 thousand individual dots onto your face, making it otherwise impossible for anyone else to unlock your phone (the odds of someone with the exact same 30 thousand points as you is an extremely remote mathematical possibility).
+Apple’s closely-guarded technology projects 30 thousand individual dots onto your face, making it otherwise impossible for anyone else to unlock your smartphone (the odds of someone with the exact same 30 thousand points as you is an extremely remote mathematical possibility).
 So what does this mean for security using facial recognition?

 According to Tech Target, facial recognition is defined as a “biometric method of identifying an individual by comparing live capture or digital image data with the stored record for that person.”
 What this tech mumbo-jumbo means in plain English is that a camera or photograph is used to identify your face, thereby granting access to the user when their face is scanned.